 How to improve your YouTube strategy?

-Now that you know which metrics matter and how to analyse YouTube analytics.
+Now that you know which metrics matter and how to analyze YouTube analytics.
 It is time to put that knowledge into use.
 Using the analytics you can make changes to your channel that will help you to attract more users and indefinitely, rank higher.

-Monitor your Real-time reports
+Monitor your reports

 Keywords are an essential part of SEO and help you rank higher.
 This holds true for YouTube too.
 Before you publish your videos, it will be advisable to do a keyword research to see which words are most suitable for your video.
 Based on the keywords you find, you can use them in your video title and description.